 2. What did you study (are currently studying) at STU?
 Where did that take you (will take you)?

-I'm going into my final year at STU, majoring in English with a Concentration in Creative Writing and minoring in Communications and Public Policy.
+I'm going in my final year at STU, majoring in English with a Concentration in Creative Writing and minoring in Communications and Public Policy.

 I might still be working on my degree, but it's already taken me places.
+I'm a freelance writer who specializes in video games.
 I've been a teaching assistant and a writing tutor before editing with the ACPA.
 And that's just my job history, never mind all the other cool stuff I've done.
-My novel excerpt "I Shall Be Elsewhere" won STU's David Adams Richards Prize for Prose 2018; I wrote a paper on the video game adaptation of Henry David Thoreau's Walden (yes, that's a thing, don't knock it until you've tried it), which I read at the Annual Atlantic Undergraduate English Conference in March 2018; I hunkered-down and wrote a novel during National Novel Writing Month 2016 (that's November, by the way, A.K.A.
+My novel excerpt "I Shall Be Elsewhere" won STU's David Adams Richards Prize for Prose 2018; I wrote a paper on the video game adaptation of Henry David Thoreau's Walden (yes, that's a thing, don't knock it until you've tried it), which I read at the Annual Atlantic Undergraduate English Conference in March 2018, and trimmed into my first op-ed; I hunkered-down and wrote a novel during National Novel Writing Month 2016 (that's November, by the way, A.K.A.
 Fall Semester Crunch Month); I was asked to read poetry at Bliss Carmen Middle School a couple years back with some great peer-writers.
 I owe a lot of that success to the awesome people I've met who've challenged and workshopped all my roughest edges.

 3. What intrigued you about the ACPA?